data-exp-lab/dxl-docs/source/communication.rst

 We have a web site, stored in a repository at https://github.com/data-exp-lab/data-exp-lab.github.io/ .
-You are expected to post news articles when you do things of note, as well as to update project information on that page.
-All updates are conducted via pull request and git commits.
+You are expected to post (short!) blog posts when you do things of note, as well as to update project information on that page.
+All updates are conducted either via pull request or direct git commits.

 Also, you should add yourself to the page!